 3. Flush the Engines Out

 After a long day of boating, you may be tired, but it is important that you flush your engines after using them while they are still warm.
 Salt deposits grow in an engine and cause corrosion if the engines are not properly flushed after use in saltwater.
 Flushing your engines also helps maintain gasket integrity.
 Pro tip, run your engines until you can taste the salt in the exhaust stream.

 Engine treatment will cost you a little bit of money to buy, but it is a lot cheaper to buy engine treatment than it is to replace your engine or essential components.
 This treatment bonds to the metal surfaces in your engine and makes them a whole lot slicker.
 Even if your oil drains back into the pan, your engine and the components will stay slick.
 This product is more metal treatment than oil treatment.

-I know how much fun it is to open up the throttle and gun it.
-It feels good to go fast.
-I think we can all agree on that.
-But, gunning your engine is not exactly great for the life span.
+We all know how much fun it is to open up the throttle and gun it.
+However, gunning your engine is not exactly great for the life span.
 Cruising speed is where your engine operates best and under the least amount of stress.
 The more stress you put on your engine the less life you will get out of it.
 Keep that in mind when you are out boating.

-These five tips will help keep your boat motor lasting for a long time, allowing you to make the most out of your time out on the water.
-If you’re in need of a dock, boat lift, or marine lighting, contact us today to learn more.
+Using these five tips, you can make the most out of your time on the water and keep your boat's motor in tip-top shape.
+If you are in need of a dock, boat lift, or marine lighting, contact us today to learn more.